 Hidden keywords can be added within the product edit section of seller central.
 Simply go to your inventory, click on the edit button for one of your products on the right side.
 Click on the tab “keywords” to add in your search terms.

 When inputting search terms you want to make sure:

 - using only words related to the product’s search

 - Don’t go over the maximum of 250 characters

 - Don’t use irrelevant keywords

 For selling on Amazon keywords are essential to be successful.
 However, in order to accomplish this one must understand the kind of keywords Amazon uses and how best to utilize them.
-Now with an understanding of the keywords available, you will now be able to dive into researching the best keywords to use to drive traffic towards your products.
+Now with an understanding of the keywords available, you will now be able to dive into product research and finding the best keywords to use to drive traffic.